* The Newest Updated Articles

 The statistics have shown over many years that less than 20 percent of xc ski outings are at commercial resorts.
 Skiers that experience the other 80 percent of the xc skiing outings are missing out on the list of services above and many of them are not even aware that those services exist.
 It needs to be spelled out for them and an effort needs to be made to differentiate commercial ski area experience from backyard skiing.

-Ski with Adventure Guides for a Great Winter Experience
+Adventure Guides for a Great Winter Experience

 These days, cross country skiing is easy on groomed trails due to improvements in ski equipment and regular trail grooming.
 But, the secret is that great winter ski experiences can be had as a guided adventure in the backcountry.